 No matter how much you spend, if you simply install the first set of coilovers that you like the look of, without considering their specifications and your intended use, you might just end up dissatisfied with your purchase.

-Below we’ve listed some of the factors you need to consider before zeroing in on a set of coilovers for your car.
+Those are the basics.
+Below we’ve listed some more factors you need to consider before zeroing in on a set of coilovers for your car.

 People who drive their cars to the track can really use the extra adjustability to switch between different handling profiles.

-That said, some manufacturers like Stance USA make high-end coilovers that are specced and priced alongside the likes of what KW or H&R offer, but they’re built for street use.
+That said, some manufacturers like Stance USA make high-end coilovers that are specced and priced alongside the likes of KWs or H&Rs, but they’re built for street use.
 So that’s a category you can consider if budget isn’t a problem and you want something nice for your daily driver.

-And finally, you have the really affordable entry-level coilovers from lesser known brands; these are perfect for enthusiasts who are eager to lower their car and absolutely do not wish to keep their stock suspension.
+And finally, you have the really affordable entry-level coilovers from lesser known brands; these are perfect for enthusiasts who are eager to lower their car and absolutely do not wish to keep their stock suspension for whatever reason.

 They’re also a great option if you simply want a cheap set of coils that you can throw on to your 2nd or 3rd project car.
 From a quality perspective, they’ll definitely get you there, but don’t expect precision and great craftsmanship.